 Current St John Payne Students will receive an invitation via email allowing them to register their interest in our Sixth Form and allow them to indicate the subjects they would like to study at A Level.
-External Students should complete the online application form by 4pm on Friday 29th March 2024.
+External Students should complete the online application form by 31st January 2025.